Skip to Content

 Alykes Beach

-Located in the heart of Paphos near to the harbour Alykes Beach is often known as Paphos Beach.
-It’s surrounded by hotels, bars, shops and restaurants and facilities include showers and toilets.
-Sun loungers and parasols are available to rent and the beach has soft sand and calm waters.
+Located close to the harbour in the heart of Paphos, Alykes Beach is often known as Paphos Beach.
+It’s surrounded by hotels, bars, shops and restaurants and facilities at the beach include showers and toilets.

 Coral Bay